aws-samples/ec2-cluster-for-unreal-swarms/README.md

 ## Troubleshooting

-If there are trouble when provisioning the infrastructure via the CloudFormation template or running the CDK commands, [please create an issue here](https://github.com/aws-samples/ec2-cluster-for-unreal-swarms/issues).
+If there is trouble when provisioning the infrastructure via the CloudFormation template or running the CDK commands, [please create an issue here](https://github.com/aws-samples/ec2-cluster-for-unreal-swarms/issues).

 # Security